 This is one of the most common concerns about vaccines.
 However, it's impossible to get the disease from any vaccine made with dead (killed) bacteria or viruses or just part of the bacteria or virus.

-Only those immunizations made from weakened (also called attenuated) live viruses — like the chickenpox (varicella) or measles-mumps-rubella (MMR) vaccine — could possibly make a child develop a mild form of the disease, but it's almost always much less severe than the illness that occurs when someone is infected with the disease-causing virus itself.
+Only those immunizations made from weakened (also called attenuated) live viruses — like the chickenpox (varicella) or measles-mumps-rubella (MMR) vaccine — could possibly make a child develop a mild form of the disease, but it's almost always much less severe than would happen if someone is infected with the disease-causing virus itself.
 However, for kids with weakened immune systems, such as those being treated for cancer, these vaccines may cause problems.

 The risk of disease from vaccination is extremely small.
 One live virus vaccine that's no longer used in the United States is the oral polio vaccine (OPV).
 The success of the polio vaccination program has made it possible to replace the live virus vaccine with a killed virus form known as the inactivated polio vaccine (IPV).
 This change has completely eliminated the possibility of polio disease being caused by immunization in the United States.

 It is true that a single child's chance of catching a disease is low if everyone else is immunized.
 But your child is also exposed to people other than just those in school.
 And if one person thinks about skipping vaccines, chances are that others are thinking the same thing.
 Each child who isn't immunized gives highly contagious diseases one more chance to spread.